pablodecm/phd_thesis/src/103_chapter_3.md

 experimental data acquired in a controlled setting (see [Chapter @sec:experiment]).
-We will begin by formally defining the properties and structure of the statistical models used to link the parameters of interest, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with statistical techniques.
+We will begin by formally defining the properties and structure of the statistical models used to link the parameters of interest with the experimental data, followed by a description of the inference problems in experimental high-energy physics and how they can be tackled with statistical techniques.
 Some relevant particularities of the inference problems typically of